File paths in Godot projects¶

 This page explains how file paths work inside Godot projects.
 You will learn how

 to access paths in your projects using the

-and where Godot stores user files on your hard-drive.
+and where Godot stores project and editor files on your and your users' systems.

 Instead of writing paths like